alphagov/government-service-design-manual/service-manual/technology/culture-that-supports-change.md

 You may need to radically change governance and management structures and will need to run projects in a more [agile](/service-manual/agile/index.html) way.

+You’ll need an effective approach to information management, ensuring you adhere to the high level direction and guidance provided in the [Information Principles](http://www.nationalarchives.gov.uk/information-management/manage-information/planning/information-principles)

 You'll need to build relationships with new suppliers that you may have found through new procurement routes, such as [the G-Cloud framework](/how-to-use-cloudstore).

 It may be necessary and more cost-effective to write-off previous financial investments, so you'll need courage and conviction to stop spending on old, legacy systems.